-5. A Simple Risk-Neutral Valuation Model for Benefit Guarantees
+7.5 A Simple Risk-Neutral Valuation Model for Benefit Guarantees

 This section develops a simple model to show how risk-neutral valuation can be used to estimate the market value of the underlying risk associated with a benefit guarantee.
 Our model first attempts to replicate the expected cost of Social Security guarantees as projected by the SSA's Office of the Chief Actuary.
-It then alters the parameters as outlined above to estimate a risk neutral cost for an identical guarantee.
+It then alters the parameters as outlined in the preceding to estimate a risk-neutral cost for an identical guarantee.
 This model is designed solely for illustrative purposes.
-The technique outlined above could easily be applied to more detailed microsimulation models, though with an increase in computation time.
+The technique outlined in the preceding could easily be applied to more detailed microsimulation models, though with an increase in computation time.

 To illustrate, we make these calculations for the Social Security reform proposal from Senator John Sununu (R-NH) and Representative Paul Ryan (R-WI).
-While several other reform plans include guarantees, the Ryan-Sununu proposal is relatively simple in its construction, making for ease of modeling, and has been scored by OACT, thereby providing a baseline to ensure that the simple model roughly replicates existing expected cost estimates.
+While several other reform plans include guarantees, the Ryan-Sununu proposal is relatively simple in its construction, making for ease of modeling, and has been scored by OACT, thereby providing a baseline to ensure that the simple model roughly replicates existing expected cost estimates (Goss 2005).

-5.1.
-Ryan-Sununu Proposal
+7.5.1 Ryan-Sununu Proposal